vsevans/CEST/README.md

 # CEST
 Codes and materials for CEST MRI data analysis

-Matlab script and functions contained here-in are provided in support of the publication "Optimization and repeatability of multi-pool chemical exchange saturation transfer MRI of the prostate at 3.0T" DOI: 10.1002/jmri.26690
+The Matlab script (CEST_Script.m), functions and data contained here-in are provided in support of the publication "Optimization and repeatability of multi-pool chemical exchange saturation transfer MRI of the prostate at 3.0T" DOI: 10.1002/jmri.26690

 They may be useful to anyone interested in implementing Lorentzian linefitting analysis of CEST MRI data.